 First, the temperature in welding metallurgy is high, the phase boundaries are large, and the reaction speed is fast.
 When air enters the arc, the liquid metal reacts with strong oxidation and nitridation, leading to significant vaporization of the metal.
 At high temperatures, water, oil, rust, and other impurities in the air and welding materials decompose into hydrogen atoms, which can dissolve in liquid metal, reducing the plasticity and toughness of the joints (hydrogen embrittlement) and leading to cracks.

 Second, the welding pool is small and cools quickly, making it difficult for various metallurgical reactions to reach equilibrium.
 The chemical composition of the weld is not uniform, and gases and oxides in the molten pool are slow to rise to the surface, leading to defects such as porosity, slag, and even cracks.

 To address these issues, the following measures are typically taken during the arc welding process:

 (1) Mechanical protection of the molten metal is provided to separate it from the air.
 There are three types of protection: gas protection, slag protection, and gas-slag joint protection.

 (2) Metallurgical treatment of the welding pool is performed by adding a certain amount of deoxidizers (mainly ferromanganese and ferrosilicon) and alloy elements to the welding material (electrode coating, welding wire, and flux).
 This eliminates FeO in the molten pool during the welding process and compensates for the damage caused by the alloy elements.

 1 Manual metal-arc welding

-The welding electrode of manual metal arc welding can be applied to most industrial carbon steel, stainless steel, cast iron, copper, aluminum, nickel and alloy.
+This welding technique can be applied to a wide range of materials, including industrial carbon steel, stainless steel, cast iron, copper, aluminum, nickel, and alloys.

 2 Submerged arc welding